 Entry: free every first Sunday of the month.
 Standard price: 6€ (students 4€)

-While going to a military museum may sound like as much fun as watching somebody’s nose hair wave in and out as they breath, The Museum of Military History is as surprisingly fascinating as watching the reaction on a person’s face when you pull out their nose hairs .
-This is the main museum in Austria dedicated to the topic of the country’s armed forces and Navy history.
-And, as you can imagine, there’s this is no light-hearted drama as when it comes to war, Austria’s seen some sh***.
-War, the relating technology, along with natural science, art and architecture, are documented in a wide range of exhibits, including weapons, armour, tank, and plenty of photographs etc.
+While going to a military museum may sound like as much fun as watching somebody’s nose hair wave in and out as they breathe, The Museum of Military History is as surprisingly fascinating as watching the reaction on a person’s face when you pull out their nose hairs.
+This is the main museum in Austria dedicated to the topic of the country’s armed forces and navy history.
+And, as you can imagine, this is no light-hearted drama as when it comes to war, Austria’s seen some sh***.
+War, the relating technology, along with natural science, art and architecture are documented in a wide range of exhibits, including weapons, armour, tanks, and plenty of photographs etc.

 The museum offers free entry every first Sunday of the month.

 Theatres and Operas: Standing room & last-minute ticket tips and tricks